Accies seconds end decade of hurt with cup success | We Are Tyrone

-OMAGH Accies seconds ended a decade long wait for cup success when they won the Gordon West Cup at Kingspan Stadium after coming from behind to defeat Donaghadee’s 1st XV 26-18 in an entertaining decider on Saturday afternoon.
+OMAGH Accies seconds ended a decade long wait for cup success when they won the Gordon West Cup at Kingspan Stadium after coming from behind to defeat Donaghadee’s 1st XV 26-18 in an entertaining decider.

 Jake Reid’s unconverted try ensured James Kane’s men, who were without regular skipper Mark Smyth, who was getting married on the day, stayed in touch at the break as a strong Dee side enjoyed the best of the early exchanges to lead 11-5 at the interval.